-General make targets 4.8.1
+4.8.1 General make targets

 Target Description all Same as build.
 That is, builds the application.
 This target is equivalent to the "build" target. getlibs Clones the repositories and checks out the identified commit.
-When using .mtb files, the repos are cloned to the shared location \$(CY_GETLIBS_SHARED_PATH)/\$(CY_GETLIBS_SHARED_NAME).
+When using .mtb files, the repos are cloned to the shared location \$ (CY_GETLIBS_SHARED_PATH) /\$ (CY_GETLIBS_SHARED_NAME).
 By default, this directory is specified by the project Makefile. build Builds the application.
 The build process involves source auto-discovery, code-generation, pre-builds, and post-builds.
 For faster incremental builds, use the qbuild target to skip the auto-discovery step.
 For multi-core applications, running this target builds all core projects in the application, and generates a combined hex file. build_proj Build a single project.
 Build a single target in the application.
 In single core-applications, this target is the same as the "build" target. qbuild Quick builds the application using the previous build's source list.
-When no other sources need to be auto-discovered, this target can be used to skip the auto-discovery step for a faster incremental build. qbuild_proj Builds a single project using the previous build's source list.
+When no other sources need to be auto-discovered, this target can be used to skip the auto- discovery step for a faster incremental build. qbuild_proj Builds a single project using the previous build's source list.
 In the single project-applications, this target is the same as the "qbuild" target.
-When no other sources need to be auto-discovered, this target can be used to skip the auto-discovery step for a faster incremental build. program Builds the application and programs it to the target device.
+When no other sources need to be auto-discovered, this target can be used to skip the auto- discovery step for a faster incremental build. program Builds the application and programs it to the target device.
 In multi-core applications, this will program the combined hex file.
 The build process performs the same operations as the build target.
 Upon completion, the artifact is programmed to the board. program_proj Build and program only the current project to the target device.
 In single-core applications, this target is the same as the program target.
 The build process performs the same operations as the build target.
 Upon completion, the artifact is programmed to the board. qprogram Quick programs a built application to the target device without rebuilding.
 This target allows programming an existing artifact to the board without a build step. qprogram_proj Programs a built project to the target device without rebuilding.
 In single-core applications, this target is the same as the qprogram target.
-This target allows programming an existing artifact to the board without a build step debug Builds and programs.
-Then launches a GDB server.
-Once the GDB server is launched, another shell should be opened to launch a GDB client. qdebug Skips the build and program step and does Quick Debug; that is, it launches a GDB server.
-Once the GDB server is launched, another shell should be opened to launch a GDB client. attach Used to attach to a target for debugging.
-Run in a separate shell before starting the debug target.

-Target Description clean Cleans the /build/ <target> directory.</target> The directory and all its contents are deleted from disk. help Prints the help documentation.
-Use the CY_HELP= <name of="" or="" target="" variable=""> to see the verbose documentation for a given target or a variable.</name> prebuild Generates code for the application.
+This target allows programming an existing artifact to the board without a build step clean Cleans the /build/ <target> directory.</target> The directory and all its contents are deleted from disk. help Prints the help documentation.
+Use the CY_HELP= <name of="" or="" target="" variable=""> to see the verbose documentation for</name> a given target or a variable.

+Target Description

+prebuild Generates code for the application.

 Runs configurators and custom prebuild commands to generate source code.